 I am currently taking up space in the Priority Pass lounge.
 It’s 10am, and I am the only one in here.
 Love it.
 Free wifi.
 Coffee and snacks as far as the eye can see.
 It’s a bit warmer than I would prefer.
 I am stripping off layers and mopping up with paper towels.
 I glow but not from happiness.
 Still, I’m happy to squat here until I inevitably get thrown out for indecent exposure.

 Edited update: so, went to check my bag and saw this.

 I do not scare easily but I am unsure if that says “check your handgun at the door” or “hope you brought your piece, you’re gonna need it.”
 This being an adventure and all, I didn’t let it deter me.

 Flight to Cairo was awesome and I got a surprise upgrade to first class.
 Who knew?
 Sure as hell can’t get one domestically.
 There were so few seats filled that the man sitting next to me jumped up and ran to another empty seat almost immediately after I sat down.
 Sort of like at home.

 Made it thru to my transfer, and asked 7363627 questions upon my pick up.
 Highlights of my learnings include:

 -Don’t drink the water.
 Don’t even use it to brush your teeth.
 I didn’t get to ask why because I think I was still a bit in shock.
 Regardless, you don’t got to tell me twice.

 -My ‘guide’ who picked me up from the airport was talking real estate and compared it to that of the prices in Brooklyn and Long Island versus New York.
 I asked him how he knows these places considering he has never been.
-He said he “learned all about New York and the other areas from GTA.”
+He said he “learned all about New York and the other areas from Grand Theft Auto.”
 So, video games really do build bridges, I guess.